 For a list of what I usually bring, click here.

-I fully upgraded my pack and tent in 2018!
+I fully upgraded my pack and tent!
 Check out my new Waymark Gear Co ultralight pack here.

 Starting out the trail cut through this sage field for about 3/4 mile.